tony-aw/tinycodet/README.md

     using `::` or `alias$`.
-2)  More collective usage: If multiple packages are meant to work together, constantly switching between the different package name/alias prefixes may eventually become annoying and even syntactically chaotic-looking.
+2)  More collective usage: If multiple packages are meant to work together, constantly switching between the different package name/alias -prefixes may eventually become annoying and even syntactically chaotic.

 What `tinyoperators` attempts to do with its import system, is to somewhat find the best of both worlds.
-Basically, `tinyoperators` has functions that allow the following functionality lacking in base R:
+Basically, `tinyoperators` has functions that allow the following import functionality lacking in base
+R:

 - Allow **multiple related** packages to be loaded under **one alias**.
   This essentially combines the attaching advantage of “collective